Music

 Lost Stars

-Featuring McNeill's unique songwriting and direct, primary melodies, the album is driven by his guitar playing, on acoustic, Spanish and electric guitars.
 Freed from the usual constraints of a production environment, and with McNeill playing all the instruments, the album is his most intimate to date, embracing all his eclectic influences, from folk to rock, alt-country and Spanish music.

 CREDITS

-Mixed and mastered by Bob McNeill, April 2022
+Recorded, mixed and mastered by Bob McNeill

 Radio voice by Ted Cizaldo on "Itasca"